My Ultimate Carrot Cake Recipe

 METHOD

-3. Sift the flour, baking powder, baking soda, cinnamon, cloves, nutmeg, allspice and salt in a bowl and set aside.
+3. Sift the dry ingredients: Sift the flour, baking powder, baking soda, cinnamon, cloves, nutmeg, allspice and salt in a bowl and set aside.

-4. Add the eggs, sugar and vanilla into a bowl and beat for around 2 minutes until slightly thickened.
+4. Combine the eggs and sugar: Add the eggs, caster sugar, brown sugar and vanilla into a bowl and beat for around 3 minutes until pale and frothy.

-5. Whilst beating, slowly pour in the oil and beat until well combined.
+5. Add in the oil: Whilst beating the eggs and sugars, slowly pour in the oil and beat until well combined.

-6. Add the sifted ingredients to the beaten egg, oil and sugar, and gently fold.
+6. Combine the wet and dry ingredients: Add the sifted dry ingredients to the beaten egg, oil and sugar, and gently fold by hand.

-7. Then add the carrots and fold, followed by the pecans.
+7. Add in the carrots and pecans: Then add the carrots and fold by hand, followed by the pecans.

 METHOD

-1. Cream the butter until light and airy.
+1. Cream the butter: Cream the butter until light and airy.

-2. Then add in the honey and icing sugar and beat until combined.
+2. Add in the icing sugar, vanilla and honey: Then add in the honey, vanilla and icing sugar and beat until combined.

-3. In a separate bowl, beat the cream cheese until smooth.
+3. Beat the cream cheese: In a separate bowl, beat the cream cheese until smooth.

-4. Then gently fold the cream cheese into the butter and icing sugar mixture.
+4. Combine the ingredients: Then gently fold the cream cheese into the butter and icing sugar mixture, by hand.

 5. Beating the cream cheese separately ensures that it is not over beaten.